Dan Turk: Washington Redskins

 On July 7, 1997, he signed as a free agent with the Washington Redskins to be the long snapper, becoming along with his brother Matt Turk, the first brother-to-brother snapper-punter combination in NFL history.

 In 1999, in his final season with the Redskins and in the NFL, Turk botched several snaps during the regular season.
 During his last game, a divisional round contest of the 1999–2000 NFL playoffs against his former club, the Buccaneers, he dribbled the snap to holder Brad Johnson, that could have resulted in a game-winning 51-yard field goal.
 He was not re-signed after the season.
 It was later revealed that during these later games, he had been playing with a large, malignant tumor in his chest due to undiagnosed mediastinal germ cell tumors.

 Personal life

-On December 24, 2000, Turk died from testicular cancer at age 38 after being diagnosed earlier that year in April.
-He is survived by his wife Peggy Turk, and his daughter, Sara Turk.
+On December 23, 2000, Turk died from testicular cancer at age 38 after being diagnosed earlier that year in April.
 His brother is former NFL punter Matt Turk.
-Dan also represented his brother in contract negotiations as his agent.
+His nephew Michael Turk was a punter for the Arizona State Sun Devils and the Oklahoma Sooners in college, and was signed by the Miami Dolphins in 2023 but was waived before the preseason.